Lucky Mall Shopping Center

 This was my first visit to Lucky Mall so I just got my feet wet by seeing what it’s about and what they had and since I was heading home after a long day out plus an hour long English class, all I bought was one watermelon I was intending to eat in whole once I was back at the guesthouse.
 The watermelon cost $1.05 for one whole head which was an excellent price I could not complain about.
 I paid for it, picked up my bag that was in storage at the front desk, threw the watermelon inside and mounted my bike to ride east down National Road #6 which runs not far from Two Dragons.
 And on the way I ran across what was going to become my absolutely most favourite place in all of Cambodia.

-Night Market Tany Khmer
+Noon Night Market

 Siem Reap, Angkor, Cambodia.

-Khum Svay Dangkum, Siem Reap, Kingdom of Cambodia.
+5 Sivutha Boulevard, Siem Reap, Kingdom of Cambodia.